yioneko/nvim-yati/CONFIG.md

 # Config

-This following sections documents fields of indent configuration.
+The following sections documents fields of indent configuration.

 ### indent